-- It is a great candidate for mass plantings, hedges, mixed shrub borders, as a backdrop or accent plant.
-Flowers are very attractive in dried arrangements
+- Oakleaf Hydrangeas are great candidate for mass plantings, hedges, mixed shrub borders, as a backdrop or accent plant.
+Flowers are very attractive in dried arrangements.

-- Since this hydrangea flowers on previous year's growth, it should be pruned shortly after flowering is complete.
+- Since Oakleaf Hydrangeas flower on previous year's growth, they should be pruned shortly after flowering is complete.

 - Can cause mild stomach upset if ingested and contact with foliage may aggravate skin allergies.